 Moving is vital to improving your progress.
 Starting the day of surgery, you will be encouraged to increase your movement throughout your hospital stay.
-Physical Therapy will visit you and help you get out of bed the day after your surgery.
+A physical therapist will visit you and help you get out of bed the day after your surgery.